Adam Hart: Education

 Hart was educated at the University of Cambridge, studying Zoology as an undergraduate student of Churchill College, Cambridge.
 His PhD at the University of Sheffield investigated the co-operative behaviour of social insects, and was supervised by Francis Ratnieks.
 He became interested in insects because of their social behaviour.
 He subsequently completed a Postgraduate Certificate in Higher Education (PGCHE) at the University of Gloucestershire.

 Career and research

 Following a postdoctoral position examining conflict in social systems, he transferred to the University of Gloucestershire in 2005, where he is Professor of Science Communication.

 Hart has published scientific papers on a variety of topics, including entomology, ecology, disease, hygiene, nesting phenology, citizen science, Africa antelope surveying, thermal imaging, African grassland management and climate change.
 In 2018 his research on spiders was named by Made at Uni as one of the UK's 100 best breakthroughs for its significant impact on people's everyday lives.
-Research Hart co-authored on the use of low-cost thermal imaging for anti-poaching work won the 2019 Green Gowns Awards in the Research with Impact category.
+Research Hart co-authored on the use of low-cost thermal imaging for anti-poaching work won the 2019 Green Gown Awards in the Research with Impact category.